 - Environment friendly material.
 Made with flexible waterproof EVA foam.
 Non toxic durable material, could work for a long time.
 Adjustable to...

-These can be embedded inside your door so that they are invisible or they can be screwed into the inside of your door.
+These can be embedded inside the bottom of the frame of your door so that they are invisible.
+They can also be screwed into the inside of your door.

-When the door is closed a small plunger embedded in the door bottom is depressed releasing the seal so that it drops to the floor and closes the gap.
+When the door is closed a small plunger embedded in the door bottom is depressed, this releases the rubber seal so that it drops to the floor and closes the gap.